sam-as/Dengue-Dashboard-Models/README.md

-# 🦟 Dengue Modeling Dashboard
+# 🦟 Dengue Modelling Dashboard

-This dashboard provides an interactive platform for modeling the delayed effects of weather on dengue cases using Ordinary Least Squares (OLS) and Poisson regression models.
-Users can upload their own datasets, select optional variables, and explore the best-fitting models along with diagnostics and visualizations.
+This dashboard provides an interactive platform for modelling the delayed effects of weather on dengue cases using Ordinary Least Squares (OLS) and Poisson regression models.
+Users can upload their own datasets, select optional variables, and explore the best-fitting models along with diagnostics and visualisations.

-The dashboard is available at: https://dengue-dashboard.onrender.com/ (https://dengue-dashboard.onrender.com/)
+The dashboard is available at: https://dengue-dashboard.onrender.com/

 Developed by **Avik Kumar Sam**, under mentorship from Prof. Harish C. Phuleria (IITB) and Dr. Ipsita Pal Bhowmick (ICMR).
 **Reference**: [Jena et al., 2025](https://doi.org/10.1080/22221751.2025.2493924)

 ---

-## 📋 How to Use
+## How to Use

 1. **Data Requirements**:
    - Data should be **monthly**, in **Excel format** (`.xls`/`.xlsx`).